smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

   - C = Operator Replay screen data capture
   - S = SCANSPLF report spool file scanning
   - M = Message data capture
-- **Capture ID**: The identifier assigned to a group of data capture rules.
-For Captured Message Data, this is the Application ID.
+- **AppKey/ID**: The key and description of the Data Capture Application that groups Data Capture Rules together.
-- **(Capture) Seq**: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
+- **Capt Seq#**: The sequence number assigned to the data capture definition, representing the order of capture within the Capture ID.
 - **Page**: This field is not used by Operator Replay screen data capture.
 For the SCANSPLF command, this documents the page of the report where the captured data was found.
 - **Rpt Line**: For the SCANSPLF command, this is the report line, within a page, where data was found and captured.
 - **Col(-umn)**: The column within the Row where the data capture started.